-1BR 2BR 3BR Rents at Max?

-Flat Shoals Family \$808 \$969 \$1,124 No

-2020 LIHTC Maximum Rent (Net) (DeKalb County) \$858 \$1,023 \$1,174

-Abbington Perimeter \$787 \$953 \$1,160 No

-Abbington Reserve \$831 \$989 \$1,129 Yes

-Orchard Walk Apartments - \$1,008 \$1,165 No

-Thornberry Apartments \$770 \$880 \$1,015 Yes

-Whispering Pines \$800 \$975 - No

-Average \$797 \$961 \$1,117
+Property Name County Tenancy 1BR 2BR Rents at Max?
+Flat Shoals Senior Dekalb Senior \$808 \$969 No 2020 LIHTC Maximum Rent (Net) (DeKalb County) DeKalb \$858 \$1,023 Abbington Perimeter Dekalb Family \$787 \$953 No Abbington Reserve Dekalb Family \$831 \$989 Yes Magnolia Circle Dekalb Senior \$585 \$700 No Orchard Walk Apartments Dekalb Family - \$1,008 No Thornberry Apartments Dekalb Family \$770 \$880 Yes Average \$743 \$906

 The AMI in DeKalb County reached its peak in 2020.
 Therefore, the comparables are held to the 2020 maximum allowable rents, similar to the Subject.

-The Subject will offer one, two and three-bedroom units at 50 and 60 percent AMI.
-The one and three-bedroom units at 50 percent AMI are set at the maximum allowable levels, while the units at two-bedroom at 50 percent AMI and one, two, and three-bedroom units at 60 percent AMI are set below the maximum allowable levels.
-Two of the five comparables offering units at 60 percent AMI report achieving rents at the 2020 maximum allowable levels.
-However, the rents at these properties appear to be above or below 2020 maximum allowable levels in DeKalb County.
+The Subject will offer one and two-bedroom units at 50 and 60 percent AMI.
+The one-bedroom units at 50 percent AMI are set at the maximum allowable levels, while the Subject's remaining proposed rents at 50 and 60 percent of AMI levels are below the maximum allowable rents.
+Abbington Reserve and Thornberry Apartments report offering units at 60 percent AMI maximum allowable levels.
+However, the rents at these properties appear to be below 2020 maximum allowable levels in DeKalb County.
 This is most likely due to differing utility structures.

 Abbington Perimeter is located 0.6 mile from the Subject in a similar location.
 Abbington Perimeter was built in 2019 and exhibits excellent condition, which is considered similar to the anticipated excellent condition of the Subject upon completion.
 Abbington Perimeter offers similar property amenities to the Subject.
-Abbington Perimeter offers similar in-unit amenities and similar unit sizes compared to the proposed Subject.
-Overall, Abbington Perimeter is considered similar to the Subject as proposed.
+Abbington Perimeter offers slightly inferior in-unit amenities to the Subject as it lacks grab bars, hand rails, and pull cords, which the Subject will offer and are amenities that seniors desire.
+This property offers similar unit sizes compared to the proposed Subject.
+Overall, Abbington Perimeter is considered slightly inferior to the Subject as proposed.

 Orchard Walk Apartments is located 0.4 mile from the Subject in a similar location.
 Orchard Walk Apartments was built in 1978, underwent renovations in 2005, and exhibits average condition, which is considered inferior to the anticipated excellent condition of the Subject upon completion.
-Orchard Walk Apartments offers similar property amenities to the Subject.
-Orchard Walk Apartments offers slightly superior in-unit amenities as it offers balconies/patios, which the Subject will not offer.
-Orchard Walk Apartments offers slightly superior unit sizes compared to the proposed Subject.
+Orchard Walk Apartments offers similar property amenities and in-unit amenities to the Subject.
+Orchard Walk Apartments offers superior unit sizes compared to the proposed Subject.
 Overall, Orchard Walk Apartments is considered similar to the Subject as proposed.